🧡 Meet Our Volunteers

 My name is Aida Ayani and I come from Iran.
 Even back in school, I loved taking part in volunteer projects — and that joy of being involved has stayed with me here in Germany.

-At “AniKA – Welcome to Karlsruhe”, I’m responsible for the Persian-language section of our website, helping Farsi-speaking newcomers find their way more easily.
+At “AniKA – Arriving in Karlsruhe, I’m responsible for the Persian-language section of our website, helping Farsi-speaking newcomers find their way more easily.

 For me, AniKA is a wonderful way to make a positive contribution and connect with people who believe in solidarity and community.